Splunk® Style Guide

 Splunk Style Guide

-Images need to include additional text to assist users with visual impairments.
-For more information on making images accessible in Splunk docs, see Write accessible documentation.
+All images must include surrounding and alternative text to assist users with visual impairments.
+For more information on making images accessible in Splunk docs, see the Images section in Write accessible documentation.

 Types of images